iLCSoft/ILDConfig/StandardConfig/production/README_mini-DST.md

 Note that the job might take hours (or even a day), depending on the number of events of input file and/or multiplicity of the physics process.

 # Configuring the mini-DST creation process
-The mini-DST creation process runs a few high level reconstruction algorithms that need additional inputs in the form of weights, e.g. to `LCFIPlus` or also to run isolated lepton taggers.
+The mini-DST creation process runs a few high level reconstruction algorithms that need additional inputs in the form of weights or configuration, e.g. to `LCFIPlus` or also to run isolated lepton taggers.
-In order to make an example easy to run `ILDConfig` ships some default inputs for these in the `production` folder.
+In order to make an example easy to run `ILDConfig` comes with some default inputs for these in the `production` folder.
 The following sections describe how to change these settings in a bit more detail.
 For the default values and some more configuration parameters please have a look at the `MarlinStdRecoMiniDST.xml` steering file.